erlware/blog.erlware.org/content/epmdlessless.md

 title = "Running Erlang Releases without EPMD on OTP 23.1+"
 +++

+Erlang/OTP deployments that want to provide shell access relied on something called the Erlang Port Mapper Daemon (EPMD), a separate process that handled all distribution mechanisms.
+This often caused issues where local shell access to a running production system forced the use of peer-to-peer mechanisms that didn't always work well in all environments.
+Previous attempts at working around this requirement used third party dependencies such as [epmdless](https://github.com/tsloughter/epmdless), but still weren't ideal.

-With Erlang/OTP 23.1 and relx 4.2 (included in rebar3 3.14.3) it is now possible
+With Erlang/OTP 23.1 and relx 4.2 (included in Rebar3 3.14.3) it is now possible
-to conveniently run Erlang releases without relying on EPMD or any third party dependency, like [epmdless](https://github.com/tsloughter/epmdless), for opening a remote shell or clustering nodes.
+to conveniently run Erlang releases without relying on EPMD for opening a remote shell or clustering nodes.
+This is particularly going to make Erlang releases simpler to configure in locked down environments, and easier to use with containers.

 EPMD is a separate process that is started, if not already running, when an Erlang node boots with distribution enabled --